-There's an ocean of information these days and I was meeting so many newly pregnant women who felt lost.
+There’s an ocean of information these days and I was meeting so many newly pregnant women who felt lost.
+There are so many rules of pregnancy outlined from different sources, but which way is the right way?
 Dr. Simone and I wanted to create a source with real information in small pieces that is easy to act on.
 Danielle Claro, our co-author, helped us find the words.
 We wrote a guide to highlight pearls like “take sleep like a vitamin” or “eat clean” or “think of the birth plan as a wish list” We hope our book is calming and encourages joy.

 Who did you write this book for?

 We started out of course writing for the pregnant woman, but I think we ended up also writing for her partner, her little sister and in some ways maybe even her doctor.

 If there’s one takeaway you hope every person who reads The New Rules of Pregnancy brings with them, what is it?

 Transcend the noise.
 I really hope the beautiful photos encourage us to daydream and that the text helps each reader find their own personalized pace as they step into parenthood.
 Start with self-care.
 Add dreams and knowledge.
 Assemble your trusted team and then surrender to the process.

 What expectations or attitudes do you feel best serve women as they anticipate birth, so they can navigate that experience with grace and a sense of personal agency or ownership?

 Keep an open mind.
 Every pregnancy and birth is as unique and individual as the baby being born.
 Stay nimble.
 Learn as much as you can from reliable sources, and allow your birth story to unfold.

 What physical training or practices do you find are helpful preparation for labor and early recovery?